SecondWave Systems

 Series B in 2023

-Liberate Medical, LLC is a medical device company focused on improving the treatment of patients with chronic obstructive pulmonary disease (COPD) by developing innovative technologies.
-Founded in 2013 and based in Crestwood, Kentucky, the company has created VentFree, a system that utilizes non-invasive neuromuscular electrical stimulation to contract abdominal wall muscles in sync with a patient’s breathing.
-This approach aims to minimize disuse atrophy of these muscles, potentially decreasing the duration of mechanical ventilation required for adult patients.
-By enhancing respiratory muscle function, Liberate Medical seeks to improve patient outcomes and reduce healthcare costs associated with pulmonary disorders.
+Liberate Medical, LLC is a medical device company focused on developing innovative solutions for patients with chronic obstructive pulmonary disease (COPD).
+Established in 2013 and headquartered in Crestwood, Kentucky, the company has created the VentFree system, which employs proprietary non-invasive neuromuscular electrical stimulation to contract abdominal wall muscles in synchrony with exhalation during mechanical ventilation.
+This technology aims to mitigate disuse atrophy of these muscles, potentially decreasing the duration of mechanical ventilation required for adult patients.
+By enhancing respiratory muscle function, Liberate Medical seeks to improve patient outcomes and reduce healthcare costs associated with the care of individuals with pulmonary disorders.

 Podimetrics